Overcoat/Overcoat/README.md

 ## Usage

-In Overcoat, server API requests are defined by instances of the OVCQuery class.
-Using OVCQuery you can specify an HTTP method, a path that identifies the resource, a set of parameters, and a model class.
+In Overcoat, server API requests are defined by instances of the `OVCQuery` class.
+Using `OVCQuery` you can specify an HTTP method, a path that identifies the resource, a set of parameters, and a model class.

 Servers typically respond to client API request with a dictionary or an array of dictionaries.
-Overcoat will transparently map those into model objects.
+Overcoat will transparently map those into model objects in a background queue.

 For example, using [this](https://github.com/github/Mantle/blob/master/README.md#mtlmodel) model of a GitHub issue, here is how we could use the [GitHub API](http://developer.github.com) to list all the closed issues.